defro/google-streetview/docs/index.md

 ```

 # Customize it
-A lot of parameters is ready to be overwrite. _This example contains values set by default._
+A lot of parameters is ready to be overwritten. _This example contains values set by default._
 ```php
 $api
     ->setImageWidth(600)